mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 the TangoJS packages have been pulled to the `node_modules` directory.
 Also, a `package.json` file has been created in the current directory.
 This file contains the project definition, including all the installed dependencies.
-Changes to this file may be done manually, but when a version of a dependency is changed or a new dependency is added, one should type `npm install`, with no package names, to update the dependencies.
+Changes to this file may be made manually, but when a version of a dependency is changed or a new dependency is added, one should type `npm install`, with no package names, to update the dependencies.